wp-plugins/flyzoo/readme.txt

 The main button will turn from "Leave a message" to "We are online".

-= How do I embed a chat room into a page? =
+= How do I embed a group chat into a page? =

 Log into the Dashboard, click on CHATS, locate your chatroom and click on "Get embedding code".
 Here you find the shortcode (or javascript version): copy the shortcode and past it into your preferred page.